GLIMPSE-D: Metallicity Decline in Faint Galaxies: Implications for [O III]+Hb Luminosity Function and Reionisation Budget: Conclusions

 \section{Conclusions}

-Using deep JWST NIRSpec observations of strongly lensed galaxies behind Abell S1063, we measured for the first time the \Rt=\Oiiib/\hb~ratio of 54 very faint ($\sim-20\la\muv<-14$) galaxies.
+Using deep JWST NIRSpec observations of strongly lensed galaxies behind Abell S1063, we measured the \Rt=\Oiiib/\hb~ratio of 54 very faint ($\sim-20\la\muv<-14$) galaxies.
 We found a significant turnover of \Rt\ at $\muv\sim-18$ and a systematic decrease towards fainter UV magnitudes.
-We interpret the observed decrease as a decrease of the median O/H abundance (metallicity) for fainter galaxies, in agreement with expectations of lower metal enrichment in fainter and less massive galaxies \citep[e.g.][]{sanders_aurora_2025}.
+We interpret the observed decrease as a decrease in the median O/H abundance (metallicity) for fainter galaxies, in agreement with expectations of lower metal enrichment in fainter and less massive galaxies \citep[e.g.][]{sanders_aurora_2025}.
 We found metallicities down to $\sim 2$ \% solar at $\muv\sim-17$, close to the lowest metallicities observed in galaxies.

-Using the observational data, we built four prescription models of the evolution of \Rt\ with \muv, and infer the contribution of galaxies to the ionising photon production budget from the recent measurements of the \oiiihb\ LF of \cite{korber_glimpse_2025}.
-We observed an undershooting and overshooting of the ionising photon budget predicted by \cite{mason_model-independent_2019} for the extreme constant median \Rt~({\em i}) and running median with faint-end Pop III cut ({\em iii}) models.
-Interestingly, intermediate models such as the running median sigmoid ({\em ii}) as well as the lower floor running median sigmoid ({\em iv}) both reach the budget from \cite{mason_model-independent_2019}, lowering earlier ionising photon production estimations \citep{munoz_reionization_2024}.
-Finally, our results are consistent with a reionisation driven by star-forming galaxies, and argue in favour of the existence of faint and metal-poor galaxies such as LAP1 \citep{vanzella_extremely_2023}.
-We show that the hypotheses on the decline of the average R3 with fainter \muv\ from \citet{korber_glimpse_2025} hold and are compatible with a lower metallicity floor, as shown by model {\em iv)}.
-These results suggest that the faintest galaxies detected by GLIMPSE do not contribute significantly to the ionising budget during reionisation.
+Using the observational data, we built four prescription models of the evolution of \Rt\ with \muv\ and inferred the contribution of galaxies to the ionising photon production behind Abell S1063 using the GLIMPSE \oiiihb\ LF \citep{korber_glimpse_2026}.
+Extreme models ({\em i, iii}) either under- or overshoot the ionising photon budget from \citet{mason_model-independent_2019}, while intermediate models ({\em ii, iv}) align with it, reducing the budget compared to earlier estimates \citep[e.g.][]{munoz_reionization_2024}.
+Finally, our results are consistent with a re-ionisation driven by star-forming galaxies in the Abell S1063 region, and we thus argue in favour of the existence of faint and metal-poor galaxies such as LAP1 \citep{vanzella_extremely_2023}.
+We show that the hypotheses on the decline of the average R3 with fainter \muv\ from \citet{korber_glimpse_2026} hold and are compatible with a lower metallicity floor, as shown by model {\em iv)}.
+These results suggest that the faintest galaxies detected by GLIMPSE do not contribute significantly to the ionising budget during re-ionisation.